girishji/scope.vim/README.md

 ![Demo](https://gist.githubusercontent.com/girishji/40e35cd669626212a9691140de4bd6e7/raw/6041405e45072a7fbc4e352cbd461e450a7af90e/scope-demo.gif)

 There are already good implementations of this kind, such as [fuzzyy](https://github.com/Donaldttt/fuzzyy) and [fzf](https://github.com/junegunn/fzf).
 This plugin, while minimal, encompasses all essential features, excluding the preview window, which I consider non-essential.
+The emphasis is on performance -- pushing the essential features to their limits, and eliminating any unnecessary clutter.
 The feature set and key mappings align closely with [nvim-telescope](https://github.com/nvim-telescope/telescope.nvim).
-The main guts are in just two files, totaling around 300 lines of code.
-It's a concise and easy-to-understand.
+The code is concise and easy-to-understand.

 <a href="#Writing-Your-Own-Extension">Extending the functionality</a> to perform fuzzy searches for other items is straightforward.